Permitted Assessments

 Both an AIA and a SAP are permitted archaeological assessments, meaning a Heritage Inspection Permit (HIP) must be granted under British Columbia’s Heritage Conservation Act (HCA)

-An AIA is required if your proposed development involves some ground disturbance in an area that is deemed to possess significant archaeological potential (i.e. Area of [archaeological] Potential).
+An AIA is required if your proposed development involves ground-disturbing activity in an area that is deemed to possess significant archaeological potential (i.e. Area of [archaeological] Potential).
 The archaeological assessment will consist in the inspection of both the surface (i.e. pedestrian and visual survey) and of the subsurface strata (i.e. shovel testing and inspection of tree throws).

-A SAP is required if any development or disturbance is to occur within the boundaries of an archaeological site.
+A Site Alteration Permit is required if any development or disturbance is to occur within the boundaries of an archaeological site.

-Timeline: Permitting lead times vary greatly, but typically 6-12 months which includes First Nation referral period.
+Timeline: Permitting lead times vary greatly, but typically 6-12 months, which includes First Nations referral period.
 Contact us to discuss your options.

 About Us